 My practice focuses on innovation, social progress, and a deeper appreciation for nature.
 As an artist, I aspire to follow the tradition of bold theory that challenges the establishment and drives civilization forward by using poetic elements found in art, science, and philosophy.
 As a fashion designer, my purpose is to be a steward of refined craftsmanship and heritage, while at the same time pursuing innovation and advancement.
 My aim is to elevate fashion further through collaborations across disciplines with scientists, engineers, and other artists.

-I was conceived in the Andes mountains and forged in the Midwestern plains.
-My spirit is composed of Spanish-style architecture on cliffs and in valleys, but also of mega-tall structures at the edge of Lake Michigan, lush flora and fauna, as well as flat prairies and endless fields of corn.
-In literary terms, I am a magical-realist who creates futuristic ideas for a better tomorrow while grounding my narratives within present constraints.
-I am also an omission-theorist, lucid and concise to convey my point effectively.
+I was conceived in the Andes Mountains and forged in the Midwestern plains.
+My spirit is composed of Spanish-style architecture on cliffs and valleys, but also of the grid and mega-tall structures at the edge of Lake Michigan, lush flora and fauna, as well as flat prairies and endless fields of corn.